-And also, I found this coupon “HEATWAVE“, which was giving me 3 months of hosting for free, and letting me save $750, which is a huge-saving.
-Anyways, I didn’t use coupon, because of my credit-card limitation of $2000, and also I didn’t wanted to put all the money on a hosting, which I’m trying for the first-time.
-But, after moving to them, I felt I should have made one-year payment, and saved my $750.
-To give you an idea, here are some of the notable features that I got with WpEngine Business package:
+And also, I found this coupon “WPE20off,” which was giving me three months of hosting for free and letting me save $750, which is a huge saving.
+Anyways, I didn’t use the coupon, because of my credit-card limitation of $2000, and also, I didn’t want to put all the money on a hosting, which I’m trying for the first-time.
+But, after moving to them, I felt I should have made a one-year payment, and saved my $750.
+To give you an idea, here are some of the notable features that I got with WPEngine Business package:

 - Unlimited storage + unlimited data transfer